aws-samples/voice-enabled-patient-diary/README.md

 ![](./doc-images/architecture.png)

-The application supports three different ways for patients to reach the patient dairy voice reporting interface:
+The application supports three different ways for patients to reach the patient diary voice reporting interface:
 - Making an inbound call through their smart phone or landline
 - Making an inbound call through a smart speaker such as Amazon Echo
 - Receiving an outbound call on their smart phone or landline –  initiated by an automated patient outreach scheduler that leverages the StartOutboundContact API of Amazon Connect